NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_design.rst

 .. figure:: ../../resources/xgb_communicator.jpg
     :height: 500px

-With NVFlare, within-XGBoost will be implemented in C++, while within-FL in Python.
+With NVFlare, the XGBoost plugin will be implemented in C++, while the FL system communicator will be implemented in Python.
 A processor interface is designed and developed to properly connect the two by taking plugins implemented towards a specific HE method and collaboration mode:

 .. figure:: ../../resources/processor_interface_design.png
     :height: 500px